yixinwei-oracle/Green-Button-Workshop/java-management/install-management-agent-script/install-management-agent-script.md

 4. Check that both files have been uploaded.
   ![image of Cloud Shell Upload](images/cloud-shell-upload-successful.png)

-5. In the Cloud Shell, enter the following command to change the read and write permissions to your SSH private key.
+5. In the Cloud Shell, enter the following command to set the file permissions so that only you can read the file.

     ```
     <copy>